-- Protecting against liver disease from oxidative stress.
+- Protects against liver disease from oxidative stress

 Dandelion greens have an earthy, nutty flavor to them that is similar to endive or radicchio.
 To eat them, you can add them to salads, sauté them, or even chop them up and mix them in salsa or pesto sauce.

-You can buy them mixed already into salad greens or as a bunch that you can add the dandelion leaf to a favorite salad recipe.
-They are available at health food stores and many grocery store chains.
-Or you can order them online.
+You can buy them already mixed into salad greens or as a bunch that you can add to a favorite salad recipe.
+They are available at health food stores, many grocery store chains, or online.

 Yes, even the dandelion flower is good for you!
 While the flowers haven’t been researched as extensively as the roots and leaves, here are some of the benefits that have been found: